psaikido/hugle.uk/content/blogs/magic/2013-12-15-revolutions.md

 ---
 bannerTitle: blog - ideas
-title: Eastcott Christmas Party
+title: Revolutions
 date: 2013-12-15
-subnav: magic
+menu: magic
+weight: 10
 ---

 A flurry of activity as it gets on towards Christmas.